More stress, suffering for migrants as lockdown is extended

 According to reports, three separate incidents of migrant workers trying to walk back to their native homes were reported in Hyderabad.
 All of them were sent back.

 In Punjab's Ludhiana, as many as 150 migrant workers are stuck with no wages.
-Infuriated over not getting paid, some of them called the police and said that the factory owner has to pay Rs 25,000 and that is lot of money for them.
+Infuriated over not getting paid, some of them called the police and said that the factory owner has to pay wages to them.

 Coronavirus outbreak: Migrant crisis resurfaces after PM Modi's call on lockdown extension